 Tokyo National Museum in Ueno: The most popular museum in Japan, which has the largest collection of Japanese treasures such as statues of Buddha, Japanese sword, Japanese painting, and Kimono.
 The museum has a nice museum shop for souvenirs.
 (Admission: 600 JPY per adult)

 TeamLab Borderless at Azabudai Hills: This new digital museum was opened in 2024.
 Many kinds of moving computer graphics are projected on the walls of dark rooms.
 You will have a very strange experience, so different from the real world.
 Great fun for adults as well as children.
+I will book your tickets online beforehand but it is popular so please book my tour one week before the date.
 (Admission: -18: 3,800 JPY, 17-13: 2,800JPY 12- :1500 JPY)

 The popular Digital Art Museum in Odaiba was closed in 2022 which was taken over by this attraction in Toyosu.